PaulAndree/LatexToolkit/README.md

 ## **Features**
 ✔️ End to end pipeline from PDF to LaTeX .
 ✔️ Simple CLI tool for documents to LaTeX conversions.
-✔️ Importable functions for integration into Python scripts.

 Future features: Support of .doc , .docx , .ppt and .pptx. formats.